 The main Elie grain elevator is a former Manitoba Pool elevator, located just west of the town of Elie.
-There are two smaller grain elevators in the vicinity.
+There were two smaller grain elevators in the vicinity.

 This elevator was built in 1986, one of the last wooden grain elevators built in Manitoba.
 It has a capacity of 3,750 tonnes.
 It became owned by Agricore after the merger of Manitoba Pool and the Alberta Pool, and was closed in 2002.
 It was purchased by several local farmers.